macwilly/Master_Laravel_10/l10-task-list/README.md

 This was mostly just in the code.
 Using the `??`  if the value before the `??` is not null use it else use the later.
 `include()` directive will bring in the sub views to be used.
 Till you know what the form will look like, it will be a good idea to make a create and edit form.
 Then if it makes sense refactor into a subview.
+There is a newer directive that will be taught later and `include()` is for more simple cases.